 Study indigenous concepts of sustainability as it intersects with biological diversity, culture, and quality of life in Ecuador.

 Living in Ecuador, you will experience a multilingual and multiethnic nation that is also one of the America’s most biologically diverse countries.
 Here, you’ll study development as well as alternatives grounded in indigenous worldviews that call for respect of natural resources.
 Two homestays will deepen your understanding of both urban and rural life and culture in Ecuador.

 On excursions to the threatened Intag Forest Reserve and the Galápagos Islands you will observe the conflict between development and natural resource preservation.
-You will also visit Guayaquil, Ecuador’s largest city and main port, to learn about the city’s social inequity and ethnic diversity, and examine issues of cultural identity, development, and regionalism.
+You will also visit the Upper Amazon, where you will experience direct exposure to political ecology and socio-linguistic issues regarding this highly diverse but threatened region.

 SIT is an all-inclusively priced study abroad program – including academics costs, excursions, accommodations and meals, airport transfers, and health insurance.
 Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor and read the website for more specific information.